Facts About Elite Business Cruises

 44) Do you help us measure impact and publish internal results?

-45) Can we roll this into a recurring program (quarterly/semi-annual)?
+45) Can we make this a recurring program?

 Risk, Weather & Force Majeure